 – I told myself.

-I certainly did and if we fall into 90% of startups, I can try better next time.
+If we fall into 90% of startups, I can try better next time.
 And that is the biggest one of entrepreneurship lessons.

 What is the fuzz about?
 Here is a short preview of the app: